karrick/orange/README.md

 or to customize the client's handling of retries.
 The only required parameter is the Servers field.

+#### Query

+Query returns a slice of strings corresponding to the range server response.

 ```Go
 func main() {